18 weeks to the Lausanne Marathon.

 I think I'll cut out five things and see where that leaves me in about 6 weeks time:

-any other drink containing sugar (except sports drink on long runs)
+1. Alcohol and any other drink containing sugar (except sports drink on long runs)

 2. Dairy products containing fat.